Effective: December 1, 1999

 those items that are purchased for use in the sciences, in engineering and technical

-alteration, removal, or disposal of said property.
+Services for alteration, removal, or disposal of said property.

 - Physical Plant personnel will conduct employee training annually that addresses disposal and lost, stolen or destroyed property procedures and publish those procedures and applicable forms on the MSUN website for increased awareness and accessibility.